Research with Integrity

 Surveys aim to find out “what” people think.
 Focus group aim to learn “why” people think that way.
 For the client who wants to explore an issue in-depth, focus groups can be a useful tool.

 Sometimes a topic can be too complicated, too sensitive, or to logistically difficult to study in a survey or focus group.
-In these cases, the best way together data is through one-on-one interviews.
+In these cases, the best way to gather data is through one-on-one interviews.